Chinese New Year and Lunar New Year Celebrations in Champaign-Urbana

 A few fun facts:

-2. The Chinese New Year is Tuesday, February 5 (this year, it changes every year), but it traditionally is celebrated for 15 days.
+2. The Chinese New Year is Saturday, Jan.
+25 (it is based on a lunar calendar and changes every year), and it traditionally is celebrated for 15 days.
 On the 15th day there is the Lantern Festival.
 There are different traditions for each day of the New Year celebration.

 3. Red is a popular color for Chinese New Year, as it symbolizes fortune and luck.